cryptospaceship/doc-en/cryptospaceship.rst

     6. Mode Change Improvements

 .. note::
-    The **Training Limit** establishes the number of points necessary to be able to level up, you get point while playing and when you upgrade level, you are able to better **Training Capacity**, in **Gen 0** you need 5 point to train your QAIM
+    The **Training Limit** establishes the number of points necessary to be able to level up, you get point while playing and when you upgrade level, you are able to better **Training Capacity**, in **Gen 0** you CSS Token obtain 5 point to train your QAIM for each upgrade level

 .. image:: csstoken.png
     :width: 400px